who we are

 Thanks to them and their reactivity, i got seriously involved in Canine Behaviour and i decided to further study about canine cognition.

 After having read more than 20 books about behavioural problems, i took courses at the Ethology Institute Cambridge, Canine Principles Academy, Karen Pryor Academy and Center of Excellence.

 My female Sammy, originally from a Bulgarian puppy farm/mill, later repatriated to a French pet shop – from where I recovered her – was already predisposed to a stressful life, deprived from her conspecifics and the imprinting period, until the final destination to France.

 During her doubtful journey, there is a lot of space for errors and a PTSD (post-traumatic stress disorder) from the environmental stimuli, she had to cope with.

-I have taken her at the age of 4 1/2 months, which is already a long time for an animal to live in a “glass box” (80 by 80cm) without a natural environment or the best nutrition, for her mental and physical growth.
+When i got her she was 4 and 1/2 months old, which is already a long time for an animal to live in a “glass box” (80 by 80cm).

 Sammies are known to be difficult to train – like most working dogs – because of their “stubbornness”, a completely normal breed characteristic, which they need during the sled or hunting work.

 Hence the risk of getting bored and easily distracted is increased.
 All working dogs need to deplete their excessive energy.